rheinwerk-verlag/planning-poker-jira/CONTRIBUTING.rst

 Making changes
 --------------

-Create a fork of this repository and follow the steps in the :ref:`readme:Quickstart` guide included in the readme file in order to get a running system.
+Create a fork of this repository and follow the steps in the :ref:`dev_docs/setup:Development Setup` guide included in the readme file in order to get a running system.

 Coding style
 ^^^^^^^^^^^^